shigenobu/PurpleSofa/README.md

 ## feature

-PurpleSofa is __'Event-based Asynchronous Pattern'__ library.
+PurpleSofa is __'Event-based Asynchronous Pattern'__ socket wrapper library,
-Not __'Task-based Asynchronous Pattern'__ .
+and __'Task-based Asynchronous Pattern'__ is used at callback methods.
-So, disallowed for async override at callback method (OnOpen, OnMessage and OnClose).
+So, __EAP__ and __TAP__ mixed.
+Sync methods (OnOpen, OnMessage and OnClose) are disallowed for async override.
+If you want to use 'async', Async methods (OnOpenAsync, OnMessageAsync and OnCloseAsync) are override with mode='Async'.

-* Callback for 'OnOpen'(accepted or connected), 'OnMessage'(received), 'OnClose'(received none).
+* Callback for 'OnOpen or OnOpenAsync'(accepted or connected), 'OnMessage or OnMessageAsync'(received), 'OnClose or OnCloseAsync'(received none).
 * Can store user value in session.
 * Check timeout at regular intervals by last receive time.
 It's useful to detect 'half close'.
-* 'OnClose' execution is taken via queue in order to avoid simultaneously many 'close'.
+* 'OnClose or OnCloseAsync' execution is taken via queue in order to avoid simultaneously many 'close'.

 ## how to use

-### callback
+### callback (sync)

     public class Callback : PsCallback
     {